Your browser is out of date and will not be compatible with our website.

 The connection between Clarks and Jamaica goes back a long way.
 And ever since the original Desert Boot hit the streets of Kingston, our profiles have occupied a special place on the island.

 To celebrate this special relationship, we spoke to some of the biggest names in Jamaican culture to find out what Clarks means to them.

-Our shoes have been ingrained in island life for almost 60 years now.
+Our shoes have been part of island life since the early 20th Century.
 But they mean something different to everybody you ask.

 For Koffee, when she thinks of the word Clarks, she automatically thinks of Jamaican culture.
 Because growing up, she saw first-hand just what the shoes meant to those around her.